Singularities and Topological Change for Deforming Domains in Manifolds: Introduction

-\begin{thmm} (Continuity and Existence) Let $L$ be a self-adjoint strongly elliptic operator of second order defined on $M^{n}$, which has uniqueness of the Cauchy problem.
-For any monotone $C^{0}$-deformation $\mathcal{D}$ on $M^{n}$ (given in Definition~\textup{\ref{D1.1}}), we have the Sobolev continuity in $t$, i.e.,
+\begin{thmm}[Continuity and Existence] Let $L$ be a self-adjoint strongly elliptic operator of second order defined on $M^{n}$, which satisfies the unique continuation property on $M^n$.
+For any monotone $C^{0}$-deformation $\mathcal{D}$ on $M^{n}$ (given in Definition~\textup{\ref{D1.1}}), we have: (i) the Sobolev continuity in $t$, i.e.,